May 13, 15, and 16, 2020

 Artists Adrienne DeVine, Phung Huynh, and Jahkonia | Learn more

-Through our #ISEWFOR mask-making project, local artists and the museum's staff are sewing masks for organizations in need including 1736 Family Crisis Center, All Peoples Community Center, Community Build, Midnight Mission, St John's Well Child and Family Center Health Care Clinic (SLA), and the WEDC Senior Centers and Transitional Homes.
+Through our #ISEWFOR mask-making project, local artists and the museum's staff sewed masks for organizations in need including 1736 Family Crisis Center, All Peoples Community Center, Community Build, Midnight Mission, St John's Well Child and Family Center Health Care Clinic (SLA), and the WEDC Senior Centers and Transitional Homes.

 Interested in learning how to sew a mask?
 Follow these instructions provided by participating artist Alina Campbell.